Prevalence of Anxiety and Depression amongst Patients presenting with Non-inflammatory Vaginal Discharge.

 License

-The work published in Journal of Saidu Medical College is Open access, authors do not retain any copyright or any publishing rights.
-The authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work.
+Copyright (c) 2021 The authors retain the copyrights.
+Authors are permitted and encouraged to post their work online (e.g. in institutional repositories or on their website), as it can lead to productive exchanges, as well as greater citation of published work.